-Johann Aberger, Adjunct Professor of Sustainability Studies and Outdoor Education
+Johann Aberger, Associate Professor of Sustainability Studies and Outdoor Education

 - MA International Relations and Social Justice, Prescott College

 - BA, Kinesiology and Outdoor Education, University of New Hampshire

 - SUS 321 Leadership, Ethics, and Social Responsibility

 - Sustainable leadership, consciousness studies, activism, and outdoor education

 - Climbing sandstone towers in the desert with family and friends,

 - Coffee milkshakes, and

 - Working with a group of people who are committed to transformational growth and learning.